nullplatform/infrastructure-configurations/public/azure/README.md

 Validate that the project is correctly setup.

     tofu validate

+Create a new workspace
+    tofu workspace new $ORGANIZATION_NAME
+    tofu workspace select $ORGANIZATION_NAME

 Run the plan command to see all the resources that will be created